 What is a Green Bank?

-The Coalition for Green Capital describes Green Bank models, activities, and benefits in detail in various deliverables produced for government clients, which are available on the Resources page.
+The Coalition for Green Capital describes Green Bank models, activities, and benefits in detail in various deliverables produced for government clients, some of which are available on the Resources Page.

 Several organizations, including the United States Department of Energy (DOE) and the Organization for Economic Cooperation and Development (OECD), have recently published papers on the subject of Green Banks, available below.